utk7arsh/utk7arsh/README.md

   - Advisor at [Engineering Society at UCLA](https://www.esuc.ucla.edu/)

 - 🧐 Undergraduate Student Researcher in Natural Language Processing in [Scalable Analytics Institute lab](https://scai.cs.ucla.edu/).
-- 💼 Currently SWE Intern at [NutriTap Technologies](https://nutritap.in/)
+- 💼 Previously full stack SWE Intern at [NutriTap Technologies](https://nutritap.in/) working on their patented vending machines, B2B portal, and microservices
-- 🏢 Previously SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing
+- 🏢 Previously backend SWE intern at [Pullscription](https://www.pullscription.com/), working on their web tools, APIs, and testing
 - 🔭 Learning everyday about new tech, AI models, and open-source works.
 - 🪙 I enjoy reading about personal investments and mutual funds